jasonsiders/apex-async-actions/README.md

 ## **Usage**

 To use this framework, developers should first create their own "actions" as logic contained in an Apex class.
-After some light configuration, these actions can be invoked by inserting `_Async Action_` records that reference the processor/Apex class.
+After some light configuration, these actions can be invoked by inserting _Async Action_ records that reference the processor/Apex class.

 ### Creating Action Processors

-Developers can create a new _Action_ processor in three easy steps:
+Developers can define a new action in

 #### 1. Create an Apex Class that extends `AsyncActionProcessor`